thecml/kubernetes-on-arm/README.md

 ## Contributing

-I would be really glad to review you Pull Request!
+I would be really glad to review your Pull Request!
 One thing would be good to remember though.
 I develop on the `dev` branch, so it would be great if you target that one instead of `master`

 Thanks!